Corryong's 150 Year Timeline

 Corryong's First School

-With people in the area from 1836, there came a time where there was a need to educate the children of the families moving to live and work.
+With the arrival of selectors and their families from 1836, there came a time when there was a need to educate their children.

-Education in Corryong began at Hugh Harris’ Homestead in 1869, with Robert Stratton as the first teacher of 12 students aged 6 to 16, funded by parent fees.
+Education in Corryong began at Hugh Harris’ Homestead in 1869, with Robert Stratton as the first teacher.
+His first class consisted of 12 students aged 6 to 16.
+Stratton's wage was funded by the parents.

-By 1870, the school had outgrown its space.
-A new two-room slab and shingle building—including a teacher’s residence—was built on land donated by Harris, on Hunters Plain just below the current Corryong Aerodrome.
+By 1870 the school had outgrown this space.
+A new two-room slab and shingle building—including a teacher’s residence—was built on land donated by Hugh Harris.
+This school was situated on Hunters Plain, just below the current Corryong Aerodrome.

-In May 1872, it was officially registered as Corryong Rural School No. 127.
-Unfortunately the site was not very conducive being moist in winter and often cloaked in fog.
+In May 1872, the school was officially registered as Corryong Rural School No. 127.
+Unfortunately the site was not favourable due to it being moist in winter and often cloaked in fog.
 Another site was investigated and further change came in 1877.

 Business Buildings

 1875 brought changes to Corryong.
-The first business building - Thomas Miller's Store - was erected on Towong Road.
-He would died within months of opening his store.
+The first business building, Thomas Miller's Store, was erected on Towong Road.

-The Corryong Hotel, built on the opposite side of Towong Road, soon followed. soon followed.
+The Corryong Hotel, built on the opposite side of Towong Road, soon followed.
 Known locally today as the Bottom Pub, it was operated by Janet McVean upon first opening.

 Proclamation